Spend as little as five minutes searching for Shopify CRMs online and you’ll notice there are a lot of solutions to choose from.

 Working well with Shopify isn’t enough.
 You should also choose a CRM solution that integrates with a wide range of ecommerce and business tools you use for selling online.
 This will help you be more organized and work more efficiently as customer data and other important information are shared between your Shopify CRM and other business platforms.

 Your CRM solution can be powerful without being overly complex.
 Choose a solution that’s easy to learn and doesn’t try to reinvent the wheel.
-No CRM platform should look like a NASA control panel.
+No ecommerce CRM software should look like a NASA control panel.

 Having the ability to automate recurring activities, like product subscription and customer support workflows, greatly reduces the time spent on repetitive tasks, reduces the chances of human error, and makes it easier for you to engage customers.